cemsbv/GeoProfile/docs/tree/getting_started.rst

 Getting started
 ===============

-The easiest way to get started with GeoProfileCore is in the **Jupyter Notebook**.
+The easiest way to get started with GeoProfile is in the **Jupyter Notebook**.

 Installation
 ------------